 Otter Point & Agate Beach (Otter Point State Recreation Site)

 PhotographingHiking OregonTidepool ExploringAgate Hunting

-In addition to breathtaking views, Otter Point is a fantastic wildlife viewing spot.
-Rocks below are home to a variety of sea birds including oystercatchers who reside here all year long.
-Other birds like black turnstones make it home from fall to early spring.
-Also, you can often see sea lions and sometimes even whales!
+In addition to breathtaking views, Otter Point is a fantastic spot for wildlife viewing.
+The rocks below are home to a variety of sea birds, including oystercatchers, which reside here year-round.
+Other birds, like black turnstones, make it their home from fall to early spring.
+You can also often see sea lions and sometimes even whales!

+Otter Point & Agate Beach (Otter Point State Recreation Site)